by Andrea M. Darcy

 And your heart crashes.
 The black hole re-opens and you fall in.

-Such responses about mental health are uneducated, outdated, and insensitive, but they sadly still happen all the time.
+Such responses are not about you, they are about the other person.
+Mental health stigma is uneducated, outdated, and insensitive, but sadly still happens all the time.

-So how you can you handle it when you are face-to-face with mental health stigma?
+So how you can you handle it when you are face-to-face with ignorance around mental health issues?

 1. Don’t trust your immediate thoughts.